jjz17/geeda/README-DEV.md

 # Design Documentation

-## Workflow using Geeda
-1. Create the `Geeda()` object by passing in the dataframe for analysis
-2. Call the `apply()` function with the desired arguments
-3. All validation/cleaning of inputs will be done through `apply()` (with a helper function).
-This means that all eda functions do not need to convert str to list, make sure columns are in the dataframe, etc
+1. All validation/cleaning of inputs will be done through `apply()` (with a helper function).
+This means that EDA functions do not need to convert str to list, make sure columns are in the dataframe, etc.

 # Poetry Workflow